SalomePlatform/smesh/doc/salome/gui/SMESH/input/radial_quadrangle_1D2D_algo.rst

 	:align: center

 .. centered::
-	"Radial Quadrangle 2D mesh on the top and the bottom faces of a cylinder"
+	Radial Quadrangle 2D mesh on the top and the bottom faces of a cylinder

 .. image:: ../images/mesh_radquad_02.png
 	:align: center

 .. centered::
-	"Radial Quadrangle 2D mesh on a part of circle"
+	Radial Quadrangle 2D mesh on a part of circle

-**See also** A sample :ref:`tui_radial_quadrangle`.
+**See also** a sample :ref:`TUI Script <tui_radial_quadrangle>`.